ChiefChingu/milestone-two-memory-card-game/README.md

 ## Introduction
 This is the second milestone project of the fullstack software development course of Code Institute.
 I selected the memory card game assignment: flip cards and find the matching pairs.
 My take on this game is to create a game with matching pairs that are not identical, but related...

+Also, there are two game modes: a mode where you play at your leisure.
+You can select the number of cards per gae.
+And a challenge mode: you start with 4 cards and need to go through 3 levels.
+Every level adds 4 cards.

 You can play the game [here](https://chiefchingu.github.io/milestone-two-memory-card-game/).

 ## UX